MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-storage.md

 >[!NOTE]
 > WPD policy is not a reliable policy for removable storage - admin can not use WPD policy to block removable storage, e.g. if an end-user is using an USB thumb drive under a WPD policy, the policy may block PTP/MTP/etc, but end-user can still browser the USB via explorer.

 Supported values for this policy are:
 - Not configured
-- 1-Enabled
+- Enabled
-- 0-Disabled
+- Disabled

 <!--/Description-->
 <!--ADMXMapped-->